-The Texas Chainsaw Massacre (1972) is a horror classic.
-Few critics would argue with that statement.
-Yet the history of the franchise is far more convoluted and troubled than its horror counterparts like Friday the 13th or A Nightmare on Elm Street.
-To date, there have been three sequels spanning the 1980s and 1990s with questionable continuity.
-These sequels were abandoned for a reboot and prequel in the 2000s.
-Most recently, a 2013 sequel was released that positioned itself as a direct sequel to the original film, thereby ignoring everything that came before it.
+The Texas Chainsaw Massacre is an undisputed horror classic.
+Yet the history of the franchise itself is pretty convoluted.
+Unlike its its horror counterparts, Friday the 13th or A Nightmare on Elm Street, the TCM series has a spotty track record.
+To date, there have been three sequels spanning the 1980’s and 1990’s with questionable continuity.
+These sequels were abandoned for a reboot and prequel in the 2000’s.
+Most recently, a 2013 sequel was released that positioned itself as a direct sequel to the original film.

-Leatherface is officially a prequel to Tobe Hooper’s original classic.
-At the start of the film, audiences are introduced to a young Jedidiah Sawyer and his bloodthirsty clan including mother Verna, older bothers Nubbins and Drayton, and Grandpa Sawyer.
+At the start of the movie, young Jedidiah Sawyer and his bloodthirsty clan including mother Verna, older bothers Nubbins and Drayton, and Grandpa Sawyer .
 Following the death of a young woman on the Sawyer farm, Jedidiah is removed from his home and institutionalized at a youth mental institution.
 Ten years later, four patients escape from the facility, taking a nurse, Elizabeth White, as a hostage.
 The escaped patients include psychopathic lovers, Ike and Clarice, the large and silent Bud, and sensitive Jackson.
 A mentally unstable Texas Ranger, Hal Hartman, the father of the young woman murdered 10 years earlier at the Sawyer farm, ruthlessly hunts down the patients.
 Everything builds towards a final confrontation on the Sawyer farm where “Leatherface” will be revealed.

 Credit to screenwriter Seth M. Sherwood and directors Bustillo and Maury for trying a different approach.
-While the ‘road trip’ narrative bares more than a passing resemblance to The Devil’s Rejects, it serves to instantly distinguish Leatherface from the franchise’s other sequels and reboots.
+While the ‘road trip’ narrative bares more than a passing resemblance to The Devil’s Rejects, it serves to instantly distinguish Leatherface from the rest of the series.
 Much of the problem with Leatherface lies with the fact that is is a prequel.
 With prequels there is ultimately a predetermined endpoint, often limiting a filmmaker to “connecting the dots”.

 Sherwood and company do try to misdirect audiences about the identity of the young Leatherface.
 Unfortunately, the reveal is never really in doubt.
-Neither Ike nor Clarice never seem remotely possible as candidates given their screen time.
+Neither Ike nor Clarice seem remotely plausible as candidates given their screen time.
 The hulking, slow Bud should have been our Leatherface – he made the most sense.
-However, in an effort to swerve audiences, the sensitive but explosive Jackson is revealed to be “Leatherface”.
+However, in an effort to swerve audiences, Sherwood pens the sensitive, but explosive, Jackson as our “Leatherface”.
 This misdirection never feels right as Jackson has few characteristics you’d associate with the iconic horror figure for most of the film.
 A quick shift in character in the final moments feels shoehorned into Leatherface to connect it more closely with The Texas Chainsaw Massacre.

 Taking The Monster Out of the Shadows